jcfranco/uc-2018-customizing-widgets/slides/index.md

 ---

-# Customizing Widgets
+# What we mean by customizing

-- Theming <!-- .element: class="fragment" data-fragment-index="1" -->
+- Theming
   - Changing styles: colors, sizing, font, etc.
+- Altering presentation of a widget
+  - Custom UI
-- Implementing widget in a different framework <!-- .element: class="fragment" data-fragment-index="2" -->
+- Implementing widget in a different framework
-- Altering presentation of a widget <!-- .element: class="fragment" data-fragment-index="3" -->

 ---